Elliot438b/wubba/README.md

 - Add an ACTION depositable: allow dealer to supply deposit for its existing table.
     - **NOTE**: AUTO START: if table status == PAUSED, change it to ROUND_END.
     - **NOTE**: Can edit **isPrivate** field of its existing table via this ACTION.
-    - params: (name dealer, asset deposit, bool isPrivate)
+    - params: (uint64_t tableId, name dealer, asset deposit, bool isPrivate)
 - Change ACTION newtable params:

 parameter | required | default